sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 ### reroute

-This function allows you to change how URLs are translated into routes.
+This function runs before `handle` and allows you to change how URLs are translated into routes.
 The returned pathname (which defaults to `url.pathname`) is used to select the route and its parameters.

 For example, you might have a `src/routes/[[lang]]/about/+page.svelte` page, which should be accessible as `/en/about` or `/de/ueber-uns` or `/fr/a-propos`.
 You could implement this with `reroute`: